-In this ASP.NET Core Tutorials series, I am going to discuss all the basic, intermediate and advanced concepts of ASP.NET Core.
-These dot net core tutorials will help you to build rich data-driven web applications.
-At the end of these ASP.NET Core Tutorials you will be in a better position to perform all the CRUD (i.e. Create, Read, Update, and Delete) operations using the SQL Server database.
-Here you will learn, ASP.NET Core basics, ASP.NET Core Razor Pages, ASP.NET Core MVC, ASP.NET Core with Angular, and ASP.NET Core Web API.
+In this ASP.NET Core Tutorials series, I will discuss all the basic, intermediate, and advanced concepts of ASP.NET Core (.NET 6).
+These ASP.NET Core tutorials will help you to build rich data-driven web applications.
+At the end of these ASP.NET Core Tutorials, you will be better positioned to perform all the CRUD (i.e., Create, Read, Update, and Delete) operations using the SQL Server database.
+You will learn ASP.NET Core basics, ASP.NET Core Razor Pages, ASP.NET Core MVC, Blazor, Entity Framework Core, and ASP.NET Core Web API.

 These ASP.NET Core Tutorials are for whom?

-These ASP.NET Core Tutorials are designed for beginners as well as professionals developers who want to learn ASP.NET Core step by step.
-Here, in these .NET Core Tutorials, we will provide a hands-on approach to the subject with step-by-step program examples that will assist you to learn and put the acquired knowledge into practice.
+These ASP.NET Core Tutorials are designed for Beginners and Professional Developers who want to learn ASP.NET Core step by step.
+Here, in these .NET Core Tutorials, we will provide a hands-on approach to the subject with step-by-step program examples that will assist you in learning and putting the acquired knowledge into practice.

-ASP.NET Core is a free, open-source, and cloud-optimized framework that can run on Windows, Linux, or macOS.
+ASP.NET Core (.NET) is a free, open-source, and cloud-optimized framework that can run on Windows, Linux, or macOS.
 You can say it is the new version of ASP.NET.
-The framework is a complete rewrite from scratch in order to make it open-source, modular, and cross-platform.
+The framework is a complete rewrite from scratch to make it open-source, modular, and cross-platform.